j4k0m/WinUSBKiller/README.md

 No, for the moment there's no console tool made to exploit the issue.

-# Someone exploited the issue in my PC
+# Someone kids exploited the issue in my PC what can I do ?

 Consider reinstalling windows.

-# How to fix the USB after the infection
+# How to fix the USB after the infection ?

 Use linux to format the USB

-# Does the tool work with Mac, linux, android, IOS ...
+# Does the tool work with Mac, linux, android, IOS ...?

 No the tool only work on windows and only exploit windows machines.

-# Why does the tool work only with NTFS drives
+# Why does the tool work only with NTFS drives ?

 Because only NTFS drives are supported by windows, and allow the creation of symbolic link and data stream.

-# For what purpose the tool was made for
+# Who created the tool and for what purpose the tool was made for ?

 The tool was made for offensive pentesting, security researchers and educational purposes.
+It was written by Abdelhamid Naceri

-# What are the windows installations affected by the USB exploit
+# What are the windows installations affected by the USB exploit ?

 Currently, the tool has been tested on Windows 10 20H2 with latest security patches, while the tool wasn't tested against windows server, windows 8 and windows 7.
 But I assume that the bug exist on all default windows installations.

+# What are the privileges required to exploit the issue ?

+No privileges are required to exploit the issue, the only thing you might need is to have phisycal access (e.g pluging the USB stick in the pc).
+The exploit will also work from the lockscreen and no need to login or to unlock the screen.

+# How much time is required to exploit the issue

+As soon windows machine recognize the infected USB stick, it will trigger the exploit.
+Let's say about 2-4 second is enough.